-- The second largest country in the world with a vast and diverse land
+- The second-largest country in the world with vast and diverse land.

 Provinces and Territories in Canada:

-Canada comprises of 10 provinces and 3 territories which can be divided into five areas.
+Canada comprises of 10 provinces and 3 territories.
+And falls into the category of five areas.

 - The Central region including the provinces of Quebec and Ontario.